OryanOmer/ElasticStack/ElasticStack-Kubernetes/README.md

     kubectl apply -f es-configs\es-configMap.yaml
     ```

-* Third, now we wiil deploy the elastic master containers by   the command:
+* Third, now we will deploy the elastic master containers by   the command:
     ``` bash
     kubectl apply -f es-master\es-master.yaml
     ```